Adventure Works Internet Sales tutorial (1200)

 How to deploy a tabular model to an Analysis Services server on-premises or in Azure.

 This tutorial is based on Adventure Works Cycles, a fictitious company.
-Adventure Works is a large, multinational manufacturing company that produces and distributes metal and composite bicycles to commercial markets in North America, Europe, and Asia.
+Adventure Works is a large, multinational manufacturing company that produces bicycles, parts, and accessories for commercial markets in North America, Europe, and Asia.
 With headquarters in Bothell, Washington, the company employs 500 workers.
 Additionally, Adventure Works employs several regional sales teams throughout its market base.

 To better support the data analysis needs of sales and marketing teams and of senior management, you are tasked with creating a tabular model for users to analyze Internet sales data in the AdventureWorksDW sample database.